yokharian/locowebflow/README.md

 **Loconotion** is a Python script that parses a [Notion.so](https://notion.so) public page (alongside all of its subpages) and generates a lightweight, customizable static site.

-⚠️ *Note*: The project is currently functional but unmaintained and might not be up to date with Notion's latest site structure.
-Issues will likely not be resolved by me and pull requests are welcome, but you might want to look into alternative projects such as [Notion Snapshot](https://github.com/sueszli/notionSnapshot).

 ## But Why?

 [Notion](https://notion.so) is a web app where you can create your workspace / personal wiki out of content blocks.
 It feels good to use, and the results look very pretty - the developers did a great job.
 Given that it also offers the possibility of making a page (and its sub-pages) public on the web, several people choose to use Notion to manage their personal blog, portfolio, or some simple website.
 Sadly Notion does not support custom domains: your public pages are stuck in the `notion.so` domain, under long computer-generated URLs.